-- (1) Generally.
-The District may debar prospective Offerors for the reasons of discriminating against a subcontractor in the Awarding of a Contract because the subcontractor is a minority, women or emerging small business enterprise as set forth in ORS 279A.110, or after providing notice and the opportunity for hearing as set forth in Sections (5)-(8). - (2) Responsibility.
-Notwithstanding the limitation on the term for debarment in ORS 279B.130(1)(b), the District may determine that a previously debarred Offeror is not Responsible prior to Contract Award. - (3) Imputed Knowledge.
-The District may attribute improper conduct of a Person or their affiliate or affiliates having a Contract with a prospective Offeror to the prospective Offeror for purposes of debarment where the impropriety occurred in connection with the Person's duty for or on behalf of, or with the knowledge, approval, or acquiescence of, the prospective Offeror. - (4) Limited Participation.
+(1) Generally.
+The District may debar prospective Offerors for the reasons of discriminating against a subcontractor in the Awarding of a Contract because the subcontractor is a minority, women or emerging small business enterprise as set forth in ORS 279A.110, or after providing notice and the opportunity for hearing as set forth in Sections (5)-(8).

+(2) Responsibility.
+Notwithstanding the limitation on the term for debarment in ORS 279B.130(1)(b), the District may determine that a previously debarred Offeror is not Responsible prior to Contract Award.

+(3) Imputed Knowledge.
+The District may attribute improper conduct of a Person or their affiliate or affiliates having a Contract with a prospective Offeror to the prospective Offeror for purposes of debarment where the impropriety occurred in connection with the Person's duty for or on behalf of, or with the knowledge, approval, or acquiescence of, the prospective Offeror.

+(4) Limited Participation.
 The District may allow a debarred Person to participate in solicitations and Contracts on a limited basis during the debarment period upon Written determination that participation is advantageous to the District.
-The determination must specify the factors on which it is based and define the extent of the limits imposed. - (5) Debarment Process.
+The determination must specify the factors on which it is based and define the extent of the limits imposed.

+(5) Debarment Process.
 The District may debar a prospective Bidder or Proposer from consideration for Award of the District's Contracts for the reasons listed in Section (6) of this Rule after providing the prospective Bidder or Proposer with notice and a reasonable opportunity to be heard.

-The District may not debar a prospective Bidder or Proposer under this Section for more than three years.
+(a) The District may not debar a prospective Bidder or Proposer under this Sectionsection for more than three years.

-Division 47 - Public Contracting Rules for Contracts for Goods and/or Services Other Than Personal Services